-Amount paid by the Member before the Zion Health community shares in Medical Expenses.
-This amount is also known as your personal responsibility.
-Zion Health has three primary levels of personal responsibility. $1,000, $2,500 and $5,000.
-The lower the Initial Unshareable Amount, the higher the monthly sharing contributions.
+The initial unshareable amount, or IUA, is the amount that a member will pay before the Zion Health community shares in medical expenses.
+The IUA is also known as your personal responsibility.
+Zion Health has three primary levels of personal responsibility: $1,000, $2,500, and $5,000.
+The lower your personal responsibility (or IUA), the higher your monthly contribution will be.

-All qualified medical expenses submitted within six (6) months of service and after the IUA is met, are shareable with the Zion Health community at 100% and without an annual or lifetime limit.
-For each medical need, the community shares in medical expenses after the initial unshareable amount (IUA) is met.
-This amount paid by the member does not need to be paid again until you are symptom free for 12 months.
-In this way we are sharing in the larger medical expenses that our members have as a community.
+All qualifying medical expenses submitted after the IUA is met are shareable with the Zion Health community at one hundred percent.
+There is no annual or lifetime limit.
+For each separate need, the Zion Health community will share medical costs after the IUA is met.
+You will not need to pay the IUA for a single need again until you are symptom free for 12 months.
+Additionally, you will not be responsible for more than three IUAs in a rolling 12-month period.

 Maximum Shareable Amount

-There is no lifetime maximum amount eligible for sharing for any Member or household.
+There is no annual or lifetime maximum shareable amount for any member or membership household.
 Zion Health has a systematic way to handle large needs and has budgeted to address large needs as they come in on a monthly basis.

-Insurance and/or government entities are always considered primary payer for any Members medical expenses.
-Members who are eligible for benefits through either insurance arrangements or government programs are required to contact Zion Health’s Member advisor before submitting their medical need to work through the claim or needs processing.
+Insurance companies and government entities are primarily responsible for the payment of a member’s medical expenses.
+Members who are eligible for benefits through either insurance or government assistance must contact a Zion Health member advisor before submitting their medical need.

 Time Limit For Sharing Documentation